amunategui/amunategui.github.io/_posts/2014-05-15-EC2-RStudioServer.md

 **Security**

 You need to have two open ports and a key-pair to communicate with your instance.
-Port 22 should be opened by default and we need to add port 80.
+``Port 22`` should be opened by default and we need to add ``port 80``.

-`Port 22 is used to connect a command line terminal tool using SSH.
+``Port 22`` is used to connect a command line terminal tool using SSH.
 I will not be showing that today.
-Instead, we'll be using port 80 which gives us access to the web interface of RStudio.
+Instead, we'll be using ``port 80`` which gives us access to the web interface of RStudio.
 So add another rule, sleet HTTP and enter 80, leave the rest as it is:

 <p align="center"><img src='../img/posts/rstudioserver/security.png'/></p>
 <BR><BR>